 We're talking about robots, artificially intelligent simulations, virtual reality, 3D-printing or just the art of programming itself - if the idea of learning about and working with these areas of computing gets you stirring then we'd love to welcome you to the Keele BCS Student Chapter, KBSC.

 This year we're already planning some exciting projects for our members to get involved with, including:

 Robot construction events & workshops for members any experience level

 Crash courses on both 3D-modelling and 3D-printing so you can finally make that lifesize R2D2 that you've always wanted

 Crash courses on coding projects such as video games, simulations & robotics

 And we'll be running all of the above whilst supporting local organisations and charities - what's not to love?

-If some of the bigger projects above seem a little daunting then let us assure you that we'll be running beginner classes on coding as well - these'll be taught by members of the society with industry level experience and will include a range of programming principles & languages, including some rarer languages not even taught on the computer science course itself.
+We're also lining up some beginner classes on coding as well – these will be taught by members of the society with industry level experience and will include a range of programming principles & languages, including some languages not taught on the computer science course.